AnggaR96s/Reforestation/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## I heard there was a new store called Moderation.
+They have everything there